 Paul Willistein

-Program HostPaul Willistein is Editor of the Lehigh Valley Press Focus section, a position he has held for 10 years.
-He has received more than one dozen Keystone state journalism awards and an Allentown Arts Commission Arts Ovation Award.
-He reviews movies and theater and writes features stories about arts and entertainment, news stories about municipal and school topics and takes photographs for Lehigh Valley Press newspapers and web sites.
+Program HostPaul Willistein is Editor of the Lehigh Valley Press Focus section, a position he has held since 2008.
+He has received more than 30 Keystone Media state newspaper journalism awards and an Allentown Arts Commission Arts Ovation Award.
+He reviews movies and theater and writes features stories about arts and entertainment, news stories about municipal and school topics and takes photographs for Lehigh Valley Press newspapers and websites.

 He has taught screenwriting and media studies at Northampton Community College.
 He was marketing and public relations director at The Pennsylvania Shakespeare Festival.
 For 22 years, he worked at The Morning Call, where he was Features Editor, Arts Editor and Entertainment Editor.
 He worked for the former Bethlehem Globe-Times as Arts Editor, Night Editor and News Reporter.
 He studied American Studies and film-making at Syracuse University and attended Southern Lehigh High School.